mvrueden/dasa-server/README.md

 See [Type](blob/master/src/main/java/com/example/test/model/Type.java) for supported types.

 **energy** The current energy level of the device.
-For now it must match exactly, meaning a requested value of 0.5 will only return those, but not anything with an energy level higher than the provided threshold.
+Any device having an energy level greater or equal the provided value will be returned.
+E.g. when providing 0.5 anything from 0.5 to 1 will be returned (both values including).

 **status** The status of the device.
 See [Status](blob/master/src/main/java/com/example/test/model/Status.java) for supported status.